ewang2002-sandbox/ZeroRaidBot/README.md

 ## Project Layout
 - [`master`](https://github.com/DungeoneerExalt/ZeroRaidBot/tree/master) - The developer's branch.
 Incomplete, unstable, and untested code will live here.
 - [`stable`](https://github.com/DungeoneerExalt/ZeroRaidBot/tree/stable) - Safe for production code.
 Code that is *generally* tested will live here.
+- [`preview`](https://github.com/DungeoneerExalt/ZeroRaidBot/tree/preview) - Similar to the `master` branch, but code that is in this branch should be able to compile.
+This branch contains preview features (testing features) that will probably make it to the `stable` branch.

 ## Setup Guide
 Please see this [guide](https://github.com/DungeoneerExalt/ZeroRaidBot/blob/master/md_img/SETUP.md).